santiagogape/music-database/README.md

       + a set for the artists ids from the tracks
   then: [#SeveralLimits]() -> track=50, artists=50, albums=20
     + following the getSeveral... endpoints' limits: [#AlbumsAndArtistsMaps]()
-      + in batches of 50 artists, requests to the getSeveralArtists endpoint
+      + in batches of 50 artists, requests to the getSeveralArtists endpointRequest
         + update the database Objects.Table, Artists.Table, Genres.Table
         + storing in a map(string id, SpotifyAlbum)
-      + in batches of 20 albums, requests to the getSeveralAlbums endpoint
+      + in batches of 20 albums, requests to the getSeveralAlbums endpointRequest
         + update the database Objects.Table, Albums.Table, ALBUM_ARTISTS.Table
         + storing in a map(string id, SpotifyArtist)
   then: [#AddTrack]()